lguibr/commitai/README.md

 You can create a custom template specific to the repository using the `create-template` command.
 This template will override the global template set in the `TEMPLATE_COMMIT` environment variable if present.

-comai create-template "My repository-specific template: {message}"
+commitai create-template "My repository-specific template: {message}"

 This command will create a hidden file inside the `.git` directory to store the template.